gomorpheus/morpheus-docs/getting_started/guides/vmware_guide.rst

 - **LAYOUT**: Includes options such as the base OS, custom layouts will also be here when available

 - **PLAN**: Select the resource plan for your instance.
 Some plans have minimum resource limits, Morpheus will only show plans at or above these limits.
-User-defined plans can also be created in `Administration > Plans & Pricing`.
+User-defined plans can also be created in `|AdmPla|`.

 - **VOLUMES and DATASTORES**: The minimum disk space is set by the plan, this value may be locked if you've selected a custom plan that defines the volume size